SeasonedMiso/ImmersionTyping/README.md

 --save preppedJson into src without prompt
 --make sure that can take ruby from normal ebook formating --switch to english mode for romaji

+reggie advice:
+if "if statement" spans whole function then reverse logic to eliminate indent
+english: change sentence etc to be arrays, not strings
 ```